LED: Lexicon-Enlightened Dense Retriever for Large-Scale Retrieval: Methodology

 \subsection{Preliminary}

-\paragraph{Task Definition.} In the first-stage retrieval, given a query $q$, a retriever is required to fetch top-$k$ relevant passages from a million- even billion-scale passage collection $\mathcal{C}$.
-Due to the efficiency requirement, dual-encoder is widely applied in this task for its lightweight metric calculation.
-Formally, dual-encoder represents text $x$ (could be query $q$ or passage $p$) to $d$-dimensional embeddings, i.e., where $\theta$ could be dense retriever ($\theta^\mathrm{den}$) or lexicon-aware retriever ($\theta^\mathrm{lex}$).
-With the encoded query $\boldsymbol{q}$ and passage $\boldsymbol{p}$, we could calculate the relevance score via dot product for retrieval, i.e.,
+\paragraph{\textbf{Task Definition.}} In the first-stage retrieval, given a query $q$, a retriever is required to fetch top-$k$ relevant passages from a million- even billion-scale passage collection $\mathcal{C}$.
+Due to the efficiency requirement, dual-encoder architecture is widely applied in this task for its lightweight metric calculation.
+Formally, dual-encoder represents text $x$ (could be query $q$ or passage $p$) to $d$-dimensional embeddings, i.e.,